 top of page

 Walk into many offices in Uganda, and you’ll see it: doors wide open, managers busy, HR offices physically accessible.
+And yet, employees are silent.
 This is where we must pause and ask an uncomfortable question: If the door is open, why is no one speaking?

-This is because the invention of the "Open Door Policy" was never about doors.
-It was about "people empowerment."
+The invention of the "Open Door Policy" was never about doors.
+It was about people empowerment.
 The open-door policy is more psychological than infrastructural.

 Many managers genuinely believe they are progressive leaders because their office doors remain open.
 They tell staff: